How to Calculate Debt-to-Income Ratio

 You won't typically need to provide this number for a credit card application, but it will impact how much you can qualify for if you're seeking a personal loan or mortgage.
 Lenders want to know how much you can reasonably afford to pay back each month if they loan you money.

-Here's what goes into your debt-to-income ratio, why it matters, and how to calculate it.
+This article discusses everything that goes into your debt-to-income ratio, why it matters, and how to calculate it.

 Key Takeaways

-• Your debt to income ratio shows how much of your income goes towards paying your debt.
+• Your debt-to-income ratio shows how much of your income goes towards paying your debt.

-• If it's higher than 0.36 it may be harder to get approved for loans or a mortgage.
+• If it's higher than 35% it may be harder to get approved for loans or a mortgage.

 • Other factors that go into getting approved for loans include your credit score and income.